 Action 1 of the Action plan contains measures to promote education and environmental awareness.
 In accordance with Action 1 a symposium on the Aarhus Convention was held in 2018 with the participation of the Compliance Committee's chair.
 On his stay in Iceland the chair also met with various people, such as specialists from Ministries, the Association of judges in Iceland, the Appellate Committee for Environment and Natural Resources, NGOs and the Minister of Justice, to educate them and discuss the Aarhus Convention.
 Reforms have been made on the Ministries website and information on the Aarhus Convention are now more accessible to the public.
-The Ministry also intends to discuss possible reforms with the institutions in question on their websites, which is in accordance with Action 10 of the Action plan, Further education on the convention under Action 1 is proposed in first quarter of 2022.
+The Ministry also intends to discuss possible reforms with the institutions in question on their websites, which is in accordance with Action 10 of the Action plan.
+Further education on the convention under Action 1 is proposed in first quarter of 2022.

 The freedom of association is a fundamental right in Iceland, ensured in the Icelandic Constitution.
 NGOs in Iceland play an important role in public discussions and decision making.
 The Ministry for the Environment and Natural Resources hosts meetings with Icelandic Environmental NGOs where information is given about the ongoing work in the Ministry and the NGOs are invited to discuss current matters with the Minister and the Ministry's specialists.
 Normally there is one meeting a year and the Government is committed to keep that tradition.
 In addition, representatives of environmental NGOs have been invited to be part of various working groups which the minister appoints.
-For the period 201814 through 202016, representatives of various environmental protection NGOs and outdoor associations take part in the ministry's various working groups regarding for example environmental impact assessment, air quality, spatial planning, waste, provention, national parks, environmental awards, wind-power installation work- and governance of water policy.
+For the period 2018 through 2020, representatives of various environmental protection NGOs and outdoor associations take part in the ministry's various working groups regarding for example environmental impact assessment, air quality, spatial planning, waste provention, national parks, environmental awards and governance of water policy.

 Every year the Ministry allocates financial grants, in accordance with the state budget, in order to facilitate progress in environmental matters.
 Two types of grants are allocated every year, operational grants to environmental NGOs and grants for individual environmental projects undertaken by organisations or individuals.
-For the year 202016 the Ministry allocated 6733.72 Million ISK to environmental projects and 3915,4 Million ISK for operational grants.
+For the year 2020 the Ministry allocated 67,7 Million ISK to environmental projects and 39 Million ISK for operational grants.
 The overall amount of the grants is decided on by the Parliament and the Ministry is responsible for the allocation of grants in its field.
 The grants can be both for the operation of the NGOs in question and for special projects the NGOs or some members of the public take on.
-Projects such as climate change foreststhe Blue-flag, "Car Free Day", "Plastic Free September" and other various projects to raise awareness on environmental matters, such as education in high schools and for senior citizen and education regarding clothing food waste problems, monitoring and counting of birds in the south east of Iceland, beach cleaning and education of youths about reclaiming blown barren areas are among those that were financially supported in 202016, to name some examples.
+Projects such as climate change forests, "Car Free Day", "Plastic Free September" and other various projects to raise awareness on environmental matters, such as education in high schools and for senior citizen and education regarding clothing waste problems are among those that were financially supported in 2020, to name some examples.

-As regards financial grants to NGOs they have pointed out that they think the amount of the grants are too low.
 It has also been a goal to increase grants to Environmental NGOs, cf. Action 5 of the aforementioned Action Plan from 2018 to further implement the Aarhus Convention.
 In accordance with Action 5 grants to NGOs were encreased in 2019 and 2020, i.e. from 13,4 Million ISK in 2018 to 20 Million ISK in 2019 and 39 Million ISK in 2020.